5 Steps to Irresistible Country Style Ribs (No Grill Needed!)

 • ½ cup liquid for wrapping beer, broth, or fruit juice

-• 1 tsp Cayenne Pepper optional pinch for spice
+• 1 teaspoon Cayenne Pepper optional pinch for spice

 For the Homemade BBQ Sauce: